-A student and/or parent with a complaint regarding possible discrimination against a student on any basis protected by law should contact the principal.

-The district's final decision may be appealed to the Deputy Superintendent of Public Instruction under Oregon Administrative Rules (OAR) 581-002-0001 - 581-002-0023.
+Any person, including students, and/or staff, visitors, parents and third parties may file a complaint.
+The person with a complaint regarding possible discrimination of a student on any basis protected by law should contact Dr. Tyler Reed, the district's civil rights coordinator.
+The district's final decision may be appealed to the Deputy Superintendent of Public Instruction under Oregon Administrative Rules (OAR) 581-002-0001 - 581-002-0023